Carl Icahn declares end to 'socialism' in U.S.

 A user named @Momma2 simply wrote "Have you read the reviews?" and tweeted a link to a column by leading conservative writer George Will, who dubbed Trump's speech "the most dreadful inaugural address in history."

-And @urbaneroguewrote that, "yes Carl, both you and Donald have struggled bigly under the last few years of socialism, how about that DOW?"
+And @urbanerogue wrote that, "yes Carl, both you and Donald have struggled bigly under the last few years of socialism, how about that DOW?"

 The Dow soared about 140% during Obama's eight years in office.
 After bottoming out in March 2009, the market roared back from the depths of the 2008 financial crisis and Great Recession and is now trading near record high levels.